 Brain dates are a unique feature of the conference.
 Interested participants will fill out an online profile (available after registration) listing what beneficial knowledge they are willing to share or what know-how they are interested in gaining by interacting face to face with one or two other participants at a time.
 Those looking to learn browse knowledge offers and then book 30-minute appointments with others based on their interests.
 At the venue, there will be specific places allocated for brain dates, where you will be able to have informal meetings while having your coffee or tea.

 Booth display will also be available at the venue, although not for advertisement purposes only.
 Interested contributors are invited to reach the committee at firstname.lastname@example.org

 Participation without active delivery of one of the above is permitted after online or on-site registration, but only until venue capacity is achieved.
 Preference will be given to active participants.
-Other channels will be provided for members of the general public who wish to follow the sessions remotely.
-We are considering a hybrid format for this conference, allowing remote participation only for those who will not be able to travel to Japan.
+Other channels will be provided for members of the general public who wish to follow the sessions remotely and at a later stage.

 For information on formats and more technical details proceed to the proposal page.